ThomasHepworth/analytical-platform-iam/README.md

 rubocop test/integration/analytical-platform-iam/controls
 ```

-Set your AWS profile to the dev account (Kitchen will create AWS resources with your current AWS profile)
+Set your AWS profile to be the landing account and assume-role into the same account as the objects you're testing.
+(Kitchen will create AWS resources).

 Ensure there are no fixtures remaining from previous test runs